AndrewMitchell25/SudokuSolver/README.md

 # SudokuSolver
-This program solves sudoku puzzles
+This program solves sudoku puzzles using a backtracking algorithm.